 Fraud is on the rise and it’s estimated by the Annual Fraud Indicator 2017 to cost the UK economy £190bn per year.
 Charities are far from immune.
 Recent cases have highlighted the vulnerability of the sector.
-Ahead of the Charity Accountants’ Conference, Jonathan Orchard, Partner at Sayer Vincent, has put together a five step plan to help your charity avoid the financial and reputational damage that fraud can wreak.
+Jonathan Orchard, Partner at Sayer Vincent, has put together a five step plan to help your charity avoid the financial and reputational damage that fraud can wreak.

 Accept that fraud exists